 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mendota is worth considering.

-Being a small town, Mendota does not have a public transit system used by locals to get to and from work.
+Mendota is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Mendota ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.